19hours/sg-statutes/Acts/Road Traffic Act.md

 (3) Any person who contravenes subsection (1) or (2) shall be guilty of an offence.

-(4) An application for a driving licence shall be made in the prescribed form to the Deputy Commissioner of Police.
+(4) An application for a grant or renewal of a driving licence shall be made in such form as the Deputy Commissioner of Police may design and utilise.

+[Act 28 of 2014 wef 01/02/2015]

 (5) On an application for the grant of a driving licence, the applicant shall, in addition to any declaration required under this Act, state whether —